sahilsingh21/GoLang-Course/README.md

 * Concurrent workers or pipelines
 * Simple HTTP servers or APIs with Go’s `net/http`

-Each project integrates many course concepts, helping you move from learning to building.
+Each project integrates many course concepts, helping you move from learning to building..